HOME : TOPICS : SCRIPTURES : CONTACT

 1. Uncompromised Scriptures

-For one, the Matthew Bible is the uncompromised English Bible.
-We do not say it was or is a perfect Bible, because no man can do a perfect work.10 But we say “uncompromised” because Tyndale, and Coverdale at the first, were bound to no ruler or authority, no denomination, no requirement for consensus, but God only.
-Indeed compromise was not an option either to assist in publication or distribution or to earn the translators any favour with men, especially those in power, most of whom were opposed.
-No doubt this ensured purity; the Lord brought His word forth in English through chosen vessels at a time and in circumstances when He would stand alone in their concerns and affections, conscience and the Holy Spirit alone constraining them as they sought accurate expression.
+For one, the Matthew Bible is a truly uncompromised English Bible.
+We say this because Tyndale, and Coverdale at the first, when working with the scriptures, were bound to no ruler or authority, no denomination, no political considerations, no requirement for consensus or compromise, but God only.
+Indeed compromise was not an option, either to assist in publication or distribution, or to earn the translators any favour with men, especially those in power, most of whom were opposed.
+No doubt this ensured the purity of the work; the Lord brought His word forth in English through chosen vessels at a time and in circumstances when He would stand alone in their concerns and affections, conscience and the Holy Spirit alone constraining them as they sought accurate expression.
 It is truly a separated work.

 When we search the Old and New Testaments we see that it is most often the lowly and the separated whom God raises up to do His greatest works (consider Luke 9:48).
 Such were the fishermen and tax collectors who became God’s Apostles.
 And, in a different sense of course, such were the authors of the Matthew Bible.